 Beginning January 10, the first of two casts take on the principal roles in the Met’s recently unveiled new production of Verdi’s La Traviata, directed by Michael Mayer and conducted by Karel Mark Chichon.
 Aleksandra Kurzak sings the tragic heroine Violetta opposite Dmytro Popov as her hapless lover Alfredo, with Quinn Kelsey reprising his acclaimed portrayal as Alfredo’s disapproving father Germont.
 Later in the season, Lisette Oropesa, Vittorio Grigolo, and Luca Salsi step into the roles, with Bertrand de Billy in the pit.

-Berlioz’s unique masterpiece La Damnation de Faust returns to the Met in a revival of Robert Lepage’s production, in which virtual scenery, interactive video, and motion-sensitive cameras combine for a vivid realization of the timeless legend.
-Edward Gardner conducts, with performances beginning January 25.
-Bryan Hymel stars in the title roleof the devil-dealing scholar, and Elīna Garanča is Marguerite, the innocent young woman whose life he destroys.
-Ildar Abdrazakov reprises his performance as the diabolical Méphistophélès.
+Berlioz’s unique masterpiece La Damnation de Faust returns to the Met in concert, with Edward Gardner conducting four performances from January 25 to February 8.
+Bryan Hymel and Michael Spyres star in the title roleof the devil-dealing scholar, and Elīna Garanča is Marguerite, the innocent young woman whose life he destroys.
+Ildar Abdrazakov sings the role of the diabolical Méphistophélès.

 Phelim McDermott’s riotous vision for Mozart’s Così fan tutte, in which real-life sideshow and circus performers are integral to the action, returns to the Met following its 2018 premiere.
 Harry Bicket conducts all performances, which begin on February 15.As the two pairs of young lovers, the original cast’s Serena Malfi and Ben Bliss are joined by Luca Pisaroni and Nicole Car, who made her much-admired Met debut earlier this season in La Bohème.
 Gerald Finley sings the role of the conspiratorial Don Alfonso, and Heidi Stober is the mischievousDespina.